- Visiting Us

-In most gardens there should be room to grow at least some Soft Fruits for use in the home.
-They occupy the minimum of space, and you have the pleasure of eating delicious healthy fruit.
+In most gardens, there should be room to grow at least some fruit for use in the home.
+These types of plants occupy the minimum of space, and you will have the pleasure of eating delicious healthy fruit.

-Fruit trees will succeed in most garden soils that are not excessively acid or alkaline and are best in full sun and sheltered from cold winds.
+Fruit trees and bushes will succeed in most garden soils that are not excessively acid or alkaline, or in containers.
+They are at their best when located in full sun and sheltered from cold winds.

 They are available on a variety of rootstocks which means there is a size to suit every garden.

 Apples will require cross-pollination between different varieties to ensure good fruit set.
 We have a list of varieties available in their groups in accordance with the Royal Horticultural Society pollination table.
 Some varieties do not produce pollen; these are Triploids and require groups of three trees to ensure pollination.
 Apples can be pollinated by some Crab Apples (Malus), e.g. John Downie or Golden Hornet.